Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Exercising an option

-Now that we have transferred some of our options to Bob, as long as it is within the exercise window defined on the option type (on or after `exerciseTimestamp`, before `expiryTimestamp`), holders of these Option tokens can exercise their position.
+We have transferred some of our Option tokens to Bob, and as long as it is within the exercise window defined for the option type (on or after `exerciseTimestamp`, before `expiryTimestamp`), he can exercise his position.

 Let's imagine for this example that the position is finishing in-the-money, and Bob wants to exercise his options.
 This is done by calling the [`exercise`](/docs/clearinghouse-contracts/#exercise) function.
-The result is that Bob's 4 Option tokens are burned, the required amount of the exercise asset is transferred into the Clearinghouse (4 * 2100e18 LUSD), and the correct amount of the underlying asset (4 * 1 ether WETH) is transferred to Bob.
+The result is that Bob's 4 Option tokens are burned, the required amount of the exercise asset (4 * 2100e18 LUSD) is transferred to the Clearinghouse from Bob, and the correct amount of the underlying asset (4 * 1 ether WETH) is transferred from the Clearinghouse to Bob.

 Note again that sufficient ERC20 approval must be granted to the Clearinghouse contract before calling this function (although in this case, for the exercise asset, LUSD).